Transit-oriented development: Sydney, New South Wales

-The New South Wales state government has actively encouraged developments around stations on the Sydney Trains and Sydney Metro networks through its Priority Precincts plan.
-Several stations such as Chatswood, Burwood, Parramatta and Rhodes have large scale apartment developments built within close proximity within the past decade.
+The New South Wales State Government has actively encouraged developments around stations on the Sydney Trains and Sydney Metro networks through its Priority Precincts plan.
+Several stations such as Chatswood, Burwood, Parramatta and Rhodes have had large scale apartment developments built within close proximity during the 2010s.
 New apartment and office tower developments along the future Sydney Metro stations are being planned as integrated developments with the stations themselves.
-Examples of this include Victoria Cross Station and Crows Nest Station whilst existing stations such as Castle Hill and Epping have also had intensified development.
+Examples of this include Victoria Cross station and Crows Nest station whilst existing stations such as Castle Hill and Epping have also had intensified development.

+The Minns government has been embarking on a mission of reform regarding housing stock by up-zoning areas near stations despite the opposition of some local councils.

+Newcastle, New South Wales

+Honeysuckle is an urban renewal developed on 50 hectares of former industrial land in Newcastle, NSW.
+This project, carried out by the Honeysuckle Development Corporation, has at its core the emerge of mixed residential and commercial areas commutable to the Newcastle Light Rail and other alternative transport methods.

 Europe

 The term transit-oriented development, as a US-born concept, is rarely used in Europe, although many of the measures advocated in US transit-oriented development are also stressed in Europe.
 Many European cities have long been built around transit systems and there has thus often been little or no need to differentiate this type of development with a special term as has been the case in the US.
 An example of this is Copenhagen's Finger Plan from 1947, which embodied many transit-oriented development aspects and is still used as an overall planning framework today.
 Recently, scholars and technicians have taken interest in the concept, however.